Monson Motor Lodge: The Monson House

-The first Monson House was on the water's edge at 24 Bay Street (now Avenida Menendez), between the Plaza and Fort Marion.
-An 1885 advertisement claimed rooms for ten boarders at $9-$10/week.
-In addition to rented rooms, the Monson offered tourists a chance to sail to the Saint Augustine Lighthouse on Anastasia Island on one of four yachts anchored near the club house.
+The first Monson House was on the water's edge at 24 Bay Street (now Avenida Menendez), between the Plaza de la Constitución and Fort Marion.
+According to historical descriptions, there were rooms for ten boarders at $9-$10/week.
+In addition to rented rooms, the Monson offered tourists a chance to sail on one of four yachts anchored near the club house.
+In 1895, the structured was destroyed by a fire.